Not attracted to husband after he cheated? I used to be you

 Enjoy physical intimacy with your man.

-Dispassion means that you are accepting of and patient with yourself and your partner, that you proceed with the attitude that no matter the outcome, it will all be okay.
+Dispassion means that you are accepting of and patient with yourself and your partner and that you proceed with the attitude that no matter the outcome, it will all be okay.

 You don’t sit in judgment but rather proceed with the intention of making love and creating pleasure.